TaikiShuttle/TSA_with_Prophet/README.md

 # TSA_with_Prophet
 A template for time series analysis using Prophet procedure.
 This is used for potential online deployment for Digital Audit Studio of @Huayun IT Co., Ltd.

-A sample prediction output is shown in the followin figure.
+A sample prediction output is shown in the following figure.

 ![sample](./src/sample.png)